NeutrinosPlatform/platformDocumentation/1.0.0/Components/Charts/Ngx Charts/ngx-line-chart.md

     }

     ```
 -   **select (Events):** It takes a click event which is done on the bars of the chart.
-It display some result on click or hover of mouse.
-For example, displaying data point, label on click of individual lines.
+It displays some result on click or on hover of mouse.
+For example, displaying data point or label on click of individual lines.
 -   **scheme:** It is a color scheme of the chart.
 For example,
     ```ts
     let colorSets = [